sympower/dt-data-load-tool/docs/website/docs/tutorial/sql-database.md

 ## What's next?

 Congratulations on completing the tutorial!
-You learned how to set up a SQL Database source in dlt and run a data pipeline to load the data into DuckDB.
+You learned how to set up a SQL Database source in data_load_tool and run a data pipeline to load the data into DuckDB.

-Interested in learning more about dlt?
+Interested in learning more about data_load_tool?
 Here are some suggestions:
 - Learn more about the SQL Database source configuration in [the SQL Database source reference](../dlt-ecosystem/verified-sources/sql_database)
 - Learn how to extract [single tables and use fast `arrow` and `connectorx` backends](../dlt-ecosystem/verified-sources/sql_database/configuration.md)
 - Learn how to [rewrite table schemas and queries](../dlt-ecosystem/verified-sources/sql_database/usage.md)